 Have a look at the video below to see just some of the fantastic activities our young people get up to whilst attending our PFA provision.

-Learners in PfA follow core skills in Numeracy, Literacy and IT over the 2 years of the course.
+Learners in PfA follow core skills in Numeracy, Literacy and ICT over the 2 years of the course.

-Learners are taught Functional Skills in these areas developing skills needed for adult life.
-Functional Skills Literacy covers reading recipe’s, following instructions, form filling, extracting information from newspapers, journals and other publications as well as the 3 main Literacy core strands of Speaking and Listening, Reading and Writing.
+Learners are taught Functional Skills in these areas developing the skills needed for adult life.
+Functional Skills Literacy covers reading recipes, following instructions, form filling, extracting information from newspapers, journals and other publications as well as the 3 main Literacy core strands of Speaking and Listening, Reading and Writing.